ryanrasmuss/openvpn-notes/README.md

 ### Dependencies

 Deploy any debian based images on AWS.
-Ubuntu is 18.04 LTS is a good choice.
+Ubuntu is 18.04 LTS is a good choice and will be used in this guide.

 ```
 sudo apt update -y